crowja/fqutils/README.md

 ## DEPENDENCIES

 The package is written in Standard C, and ought to be easily portable to all Unix-like systems.
-If it doesn't please let me know.
-It requires [Zlib](http://www.zlib.net/) 1.2.4 or later, which in turn allows the tools to work transparently with text files as well as gzip-compressed files.
+If this isn't the case please let me know.
+Fqutils requires [Zlib](http://www.zlib.net/) 1.2.4 or later, which in turn allows the tools to work transparently with text FASTQ as well as gzip-compressed FASTQ.

 ## INSTALLATION

+    # Chdir into the source directory, then configure-make ...
-    $ ./configure --prefix=/path/to/installdir
+    $ ./configure --prefix=/path/to/install_dir
     $ make
     $ make check
     $ make install